WhyAre/tp/docs/UserGuide.md

 **Behavior**:

 - Removes assignment from all specified tutorials
-- Fails silently for:
+- An error will be shown (but the rest of the tutorials will be processed):
-  -- Invalid tutorial indexes
+  - Invalid tutorial indexes will
-  -- Assignments not in specified tutorial
+  - Assignments not in specified tutorial
 - Preserves all student submissions

 **Examples**: